Zuby Ejiofor

-Zuby Ejiofor (born April 20, 2004) is an American college basketball player for the St. John's Red Storm.
-He previously played for the Kansas Jayhawks.
+Chukwuebuka Ejiofor (born April 20, 2004) is an American professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA).
+He played college basketball for the Kansas Jayhawks and St. John's Red Storm.

-Early life and high school
+Early life and high school career

 Ejiofor attended Garland High School in Garland, Texas, where he averaged 21 points and 13 rebounds per game as a junior.
 As a senior, he averaged 22 points, 13 rebounds, four blocks and two steals per game.
 Coming out of high school, Ejiofor was rated as a four-star recruit and committed to play college basketball for the Kansas Jayhawks.

 College career

 Kansas

 On December 17, 2022, Ejiofor put up eight points, two rebounds, and a block in a win over Indiana.
-He finished his freshman season in 2022-23 appearing in 25 games, where he averaged 1.2 points and 1.7 rebounds per game.
-After the season, Ejiofor entered his name into the NCAA transfer portal.
+He finished his freshman season in 2022–23 appearing in 25 games, where he averaged 1.2 points and 1.7 rebounds in 5.2 minutes per game.

+At the end of Ejiofor’s freshman year, Kansas head coach Bill Self wanted him to redshirt for a year.
+Self told Ejiofor and his father, Andy Philachack, that he wasn’t “good enough to start and/or play major minutes on any Big 12 team.”
+The conversation led Ejiofor to transfer.
+His father later said: “The conversation was pretty serious, Zuby didn’t like it at all.
+Basically Zuby was like, ‘I didn’t even get a chance.’
+Telling him he’s not good enough to play, that put a fire in (Zuby).
+It was like, ‘All right Dad, get me out of here.’”

+After the season, Ejiofor entered his name into the NCAA transfer portal, and later transferred to play for the St. John's Red Storm.
+By the end of his time at St. John's, he was projected to be drafted early in the 2nd round of the NBA draft, a level that most Big 12 starters don't reach.
+In the 2026 NCAA tournament Round of 32, he helped St. John’s beat his former team, Kansas, and his former coach to advance the school to the Sweet 16 for the first time in 25 years.

+Before the game, Self said: “We didn’t want him to leave.
+We’re really happy for his success.
+We just hope it doesn’t come against us.”